tungdop2/Cat-decoration/README.md

 # Real-time cat decoration
-This model is based on landmark detection with ResNet18 backbone
+This model is based on landmark detection with ResNet18 backbone.

 # Run
 1. Install the required packages